alkarami/Whelan_scRNA_Esophagus_May20/README.md

 # Whelan_scRNA_Esophagus_May20
 Seurat and Monocle commands for the Whelan Lab scRNA analysis on the murine esophageal epithelium.

 This repository contains the R command lines for the analyses that were generated for the Whelan Lab paper <>.
+Raw data and matrices are available in GEO <>.
 Analyses were done chiefly using Seurat(v3) and Monocle(v2).
 Additional libraries are specified throughout.
 There are 4 walkthroughs:
 1. Initial_clustering_Seurat (Initial pre-processing and scRNA-Seq QC using Seurat, as well as some early visualizations of the data)